 Notes: 1.
 The normal temperature range specifies the temperatures at which all DRAM specifications will be supported.
-During operation, the DRAM case temperature must be maintained between 0°C to 85°C under all operating conditions for the commercial offering; The industrial temperature offering allows the case temperature to go below 0°C to -40°C.
+During operation, the DRAM case temperature must be maintained between -40°C to 85°C under all operating conditions for the commercial offering.

-2. Some applications require operation of the commercial and industrial temperature DRAMs in the extended temperature range (between 85°C and 95°C case temperature).
+2. Some applications require operation of the commercial and industrial temperature DRAMs in the extended temperature range (between 85°C and 125°C case temperature).
 Full specifications are supported in this range, but the following additional conditions apply:

-• REFRESH commands must be doubled in frequency, reducing the refresh interval ^tREFI to 3.9μs.
-It is also possible to specify a component with 1X refresh (^tREFI to 7.8μs) in the extended temperature range.
+• REFRESH commands must be doubled in frequency, reducing the refresh interval tREFI to 3.9μs.
+It is also possible to specify a component with 1X refresh (tREFI to 7.8μs) in the extended temperature range.